Nexaorion/Raptor-Website/en/police/privacy.md

 We will only process your personal data with your consent, for the performance of a contract, to comply with legal obligations, or for legitimate interests as permitted by law.

-## 3. Use of Cookies and Similar Technologies {#how-we-use-machine-id-and-class-tracking-techniques}
+## 3. Use of Machine ID and Similar Technologies {#how-we-use-machine-id-and-class-tracking-techniques}

-We may use cookies, machine IDs, or similar technologies to collect device and network environment information for analytics, security, and service optimization.
-You may refuse or manage cookies through your browser settings, but this may affect your experience.
+We may use machine IDs, or similar technologies to collect device and network environment information for analytics, security, and service optimization.
+You may refuse or manage machine IDs through your browser settings, but this may affect your experience.

 ## 4. Third-Party Services and Data Sharing {#third-party-integration-and-sharing}